-If you’ve recently searched for something sensitive on your mobile phone, you might wonder if other people could have seen your query.
-It’s especially concerning if you use someone else’s Wi-Fi or someone else pays your mobile phone bill.
-One of the biggest questions is whether your browsing or search history will show up on the cell phone or internet bill.
+If you’ve recently searched for something sensitive on your cell phone, you might wonder if other people could have seen your query.
+It’s especially concerning if you use someone else’s WiFi or someone else pays your internet and mobile phone bill.
+One of the biggest questions is whether your browsing or search history will appear on the cell phone or internet bill.

-If you are worried that someone can view your internet history via the monthly invoice, continue reading.
-I’ve detailed some common privacy concerns around uncovering personal information, private search history, and browsing habits.
+If you are worried that someone can view your internet history via the monthly invoice, I’ll clue you into some common privacy concerns, including your search and browsing history and habits.

 What Search And Browsing History Can The Account Holder See?

 Although your Internet Service Provider (ISP) tracks your browsing history, most service providers will not share this information directly with an account holder.
 It does not appear on the bill.
-Only the account holder, the police, government authorities, or investigation officers can make an official request for records.
+Only the account holder, law enforcement, or government authorities can request detailed records.

 But under normal circumstances, the carrier is not legally entitled to reveal any information without a court order from a judge.
 However, If the ISP shares this information under exceptional circumstances, the following details are available: